petryca/js-fundamentals/exercise.md

 - Display their name and email in the `#profile` div.
 - Use `async/await` syntax and show a loading message during the fetch.

----

 ## Bonus Challenges

-- 🟢 Disable the "Save Note" button when the textarea is empty.
+- Disable the "Save Note" button when the textarea is empty.
-- 🔁 Add a "Clear All" button to remove both the saved name and note from `localStorage`.
+- Add a "Clear All" button to remove both the saved name and note from `localStorage`.
-- 🎯 Add an array of preset tasks to `localStorage` and display them in a list (with ✅/❌ status).